JustHm228/JLatenter/README.md

 This, of course, isn't particularly similar to Python, but at least it's very short and clear, right?

+Well, I think you already guessed how it works.
+When you pass any object to the `as()` method, it instantiates a new dynamic proxy that implements the specified interface, which is passed the desired proxy handler.
+When calling any proxied method, the handler tries to redirect the call to the same method, but already belonging to the proxied object.
+First, it gets the class of that object and tries to find a method in it with the same name and arguments.
+If it finds one (even if it is a static method) then it checks the return value for "compatibility".
+Return value compatibility in a given context means that any condition in the following list is true:

+- The return value of the called method is `void`.
+- The return value of the called method isn't `void` and the assignment compatibility check of the return values (wrapped in their wrapper types, if at least one of them is primitive) of the called and proxied methods passes successfully.

+If none of the above conditions are met, an `IncompatibleLatentException` exception is thrown _(which is a subclass of unchecked `LatentException`)_.
+If at least one of the above conditions is met, then the next step is to check whether the proxied method is accessible.
+If a method is inaccessible, the handler tries its best to make it accessible.
+If it fails, an `InaccessibleLatentException` is thrown _(which is also a subclass of the unchecked `LatentException`)_.
+If successful, the handler attempts to call the proxied method, passing it a reference to the object being proxied and the passed arguments.
+If there is an exception in class initialization (`ExceptionInInitializerError`), it is wrapped in `LatentInitException` _(which is also a subclass of unchecked `LatentException`)_.
+When an exception is thrown by the method (`InvocationTargetException`), it's also wrapped in `LatentTargetException` _(which is also a subclass of unchecked `LatentException`)_.
+If the method invokes successfully, the handler returns the value returned by the method.
+If the proxied method wasn't found, the handler tries to find the same method in the superclasses and call it.
+If no one was found, it throws the final `LatentNotPresentException` _(again a subclass of the unchecked `LatentException`)_.
+If the one is found and its declaring class is specified as `Object`, the handler's built-in implementation of `Object` methods comes into force.
+If this is a method of another class, it's called according to the above algorithm.

+So that's how in this relatively simple way, any object can be "interpreted" as an object of a completely different type and all method calls to it are redirected to the proxied object, in case you were interested in this.

 ## How to Use It?

 There is nothing complicated here, because... the only class you will have to work with is `Latent`.